mozilla/addons-server/docs/topics/api/addons.rst

     :query string lang: Activate translations in the specific language for that query.
 (See :ref:`translated fields <api-overview-translations>`)
     :>json int id: The version id.
+    :>json string approval_notes: Information for Mozilla reviewers, for when the add-on is reviewed.
+These notes are only visible to Mozilla, and this field is only present if the user has reviewer permissions, or is listed as a developer of the add-on.
     :>json string channel: The version channel, which determines its visibility on the site.
 Can be either ``unlisted`` or ``listed``.
     :>json object compatibility:
         Object detailing which :ref:`applications <addon-detail-application>` the version is compatible with.